mickelson/attract/Readme.md

 		attract --font <font_name>

-3. With Attract-Mode running, press "TAB" to enter configuration mode.
+3. If you are running Attract-Mode for the first time, it will load directly to its configuration mode.
+If you are not in configuration mode, press "TAB" to enter configuration mode.
 By default, configuration mode can be navigated using the up/down arrows, enter to select an option, and escape to go back a menu.

 4. Select the "Emulators" menu and edit/create a configuration for an emulator that you wish to use.
 Default configurations are provided for some popular emulators, however some settings will likely have to be customized for your system (file locations etc).

 5. Once you have an emulator configured correctly for your system, select the "Generate Romlist" option from the emulator's configuration menu.
 Attract-Mode will use the configured emulator settings to generate a list of available games for the emulator.

-6. Now select the "Lists" menu from the main config menu and create a new display list.
-Select the romlist generated above in step 5 as the romlist to use for the display list.
-Select one of the included layouts as the layout to use.
-If you don't set a filter then every game in the romlist available from the display menu.

-7. Exit configuration mode by selecting the "Back" option a few times.
+6. Exit configuration mode by selecting the "Back" option a few times.
 You should now have a usable front-end!

 Further Customization
 ---------------------